alexx-files/netsweeper/README.md

 # netsweeper
-Python class to allow programmers to create easily your own net sweeper scripts.
-The examples added to the package already are net sweepers that can be used and improved
+Python class to allow programmers to easily create your own net sweeper scripts.
+The examples provided already are net sweepers that can be used and improved.

 > Requires Ping3 https://github.com/kyan001/ping3 (Downloaded automaticaly)\
 > Tested under Linux and Windows